arduino-libraries/Arduino_LowPowerPortentaC33/README.md

 # Portenta C33 Low Power Library

 This library provides access to the low power functionality of the Renesas RA6M5 microcontroller used in the Portenta C33 Boards and provides three sleep modes:
     *  **Automatic sleep** - This puts the board in a low-power state everytime `delay()` is called.
-While in this state, the board uses 43% less power than it normally would.
+While in this state, the board uses around 20% less power than it normally would.
-    *  **Sleep** - This should bring the power usage to ~12mA.
+    *  **Sleep** - This should bring the power usage to about half.
 When you wake up from sleep the execution of your program resumes from where it stopped.
-    *  **Deep Seep** - In this mode the board can use as little as ~2mA and can wake up either from an RTC alarm or from an Intrerupt Pin.
+    *  **Deep Seep** - In this mode the board can use as little as ~100uA and can wake up either from an RTC alarm or from an Intrerupt Pin.
 When waking up from this mode however, the board will be restarted, effectivelly running `void setup()` again.

 # Usage
 ## Select a wakeup source